Keeping ‘phenomenon’ Lautaro will be difficult & Vidal would be a ‘great signing’, says Inter legend Mazzola | Goal.com

 His current ability and future potential has not gone unnoticed outside of San Siro, with it suggested that he is destined to make another big-money move at some stage.

-Camp Nou has been mooted as a potential destination, with leading figures at Liga champions Barcelona admitting to being admirers of Lautaro.
+Camp Nou is a potential destination as, along with Red Bull Salzburg striker Erling Braut Haaland, he is a primary target for next summer, with leading figures at Liga champions Barcelona admitting to being admirers of Lautaro.

 Mazzola concedes that retaining such a talent will not be easy, telling Goal of a frontman who has also been shining alongside Lionel Messi for his country: “He is a player that I like very much.